Executives Recognize that Consumer Preference is Affected by the Perception of Corporate Behaviors, Ethisphere Survey Finds

 2016 Global Ethics Summit® Survey Illustrates the Impact of Corporate Ethics and Behavior on Growth and Profitability

-New York, NY – April 5, 2016 – The world is paying close attention to corporate ethics, and many international companies are beginning to recognize the impact that their behaviors have on profitability, according to a new survey released today by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices.
+New York, NY – April 5, 2016 – The world is paying close attention to corporate ethics, and many international companies are beginning to recognize the impact that their behaviors have on profitability, according to a new survey released today by Ethisphere, a global leader in defining and advancing the standards of ethical business practices.

 In fact, in terms of consumer preference, more than 84 percent of survey respondents believe powerful buying audiences like millennials would be willing to pay more for goods or services from a company that is recognized as a good corporate citizen.
 More than half of individuals (53 percent) also said good corporate citizenship is very important for consumers when selecting a financial services company.